Red Special Wiring Schematic Using Only 3 On-On-On Toggle switches – PTB Tone Control & Solo Switch

 There are many things to keep in mind before performing this installation

 Firstly, do you need that type of sound?
 Lots of people want to assemble this wiring diagram because of Brian May’s popularity and because they are Queen’s fans.
-If you don’t know what it sounds like, listen to my video where I’m performing all the possible pickups setting options.
+If you don’t know what it sounds like, listen to my video where I’m performing all the possible pickup setting options.

 Check out the video where I demo my version of the Red Special wiring